 Step 8 – Connect your battery to your Solar Charge Controller

-Connect your solar charge controller to the battery, making sure that the positive lead runs to the battery’s positive terminal, and it should be the same for the negative electrical cables.
+Connect your solar charge controller to the battery, ensuring that the positive lead runs to the battery’s positive terminal.
+It should be the same for the negative electrical cables.
 The negative cable from the battery should also be grounded to the chassis of the vehicle.